aya49/202105_sfu_cmpt_127/README.md

 ### Grading breakdown

-Students must pass at least 3 out of the 4 quizzes to pass the course.
-"Pass" here means 50% or above.
+Students must pass at least 3 out of the 4 quizzes to pass the course; "pass" here means 55% or above.

 ### Grading system